 Step 2: Connect Your GitHub Repos

-Once the scan completes, your Cursor agent has immediate access to 40+ MCP tools.
+Once connected, your Cursor agent has immediate access to 30+ MCP tools.
 No restart needed — the connection is live.

 Step 3: Test the Connection